MyNameIsTrez/simple-shared-object-generator/README.md

 ## Running

-`simple.s` and `full.s` not only serve as documentation, but also tests.
-The below "Verifying correctness" headers use [nasm](https://en.wikipedia.org/wiki/Netwide_Assembler) to compile the `.s` into a `.o`, and `ld` in order to link that into a `.so`.
+`simple.s` and `full.s` not only serve as documentation, but also as tests.
+The "Verifying correctness" headers found below use [nasm](https://en.wikipedia.org/wiki/Netwide_Assembler) to compile the `.s` into a `.o`, and `ld` in order to link that into a `.so`.
 If our program's result differs from nasm+ld's result, it always means the test failed, and our program needs to be edited.

 If you're trying to learn the ELF format, I recommend slightly modifying `full.s`, and seeing whether you can fix `generate_full_so.c` in order to have the test still pass.